d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

         yield X, Y
 ```

-Using the same settings, print input `X` and label `Y` for each mini-batch of examples read by random sampling.
-The positions of two adjacent random mini-batches on the original sequence are adjacent.
+Using the same settings, print input `X` and label `Y` for each minibatch of examples read by random sampling.
+The positions of two adjacent random minibatches on the original sequence are adjacent.

 ```{.python .input  n=8}
 for X, Y in seq_data_iter_consecutive(my_seq, batch_size=2, num_steps=6):